The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

 {\it Introduction.---}The lepton-number violating process $(A,Z) \to (A,Z+2)+ee$, with $A$ and $Z$ being, respectively, the atomic and proton numbers of a parent nucleus, if observed, will mark a major discovery.
-Beyond its confirmation of the presence of a Majorana component to the neutrino mass~\cite{Schechter:1981bd}, which would be unlike any other fermions in the Standard Model (SM), our knowledge of beyond-SM (BSM) mechanisms that may be responsible for this decay can only be enhanced by combining theoretical calculations of the rate, and other decay observables, with experimental findings~\cite{Dolinski:2019nrj, DellOro:2016tmg, Bilenky:2014uka}.
+Beyond its confirmation of the presence of a Majorana component to the neutrino mass~\cite{Schechter:1981bd}, our knowledge of beyond-SM (BSM) mechanisms that may be responsible for this decay can be enhanced by combining theoretical calculations of the rate, and other decay observables, with experimental findings~\cite{Dolinski:2019nrj, DellOro:2016tmg, Bilenky:2014uka}.
 Furthermore, planned experimental endeavors will crucially benefit from theoretical predictions of the expected rates in various isotopes given the BSM scenarios considered~\cite{Dolinski:2019nrj, Cappuzzello:2018wek, DellOro:2016tmg, Faessler:2012ku, giuliani2012neutrinoless}.
 A widely considered scenario is a minimal extension of the SM in which the light neutrinos of the SM are promoted to Majorana neutrinos, which by virtue of being their own anti-particles, can be emitted and reabsorbed by the nucleus undergoing the decay.
-Given the estimated masses of the neutrinos in the sub-eV to a few-eV range~\cite{10.1093/ptep/ptaa104}, the corresponding nuclear matrix element is long range in nature and receives contributions from intermediate nuclear states.
-Nonetheless, the currents involved in the transition are the weak current of the SM.
+The corresponding nuclear matrix element is long range in nature and receives contributions from intermediate nuclear states.
+Despite the long-range nature of the process, recent nuclear effective field theory (EFT) analyses of the elementary subprocess $nn \to pp\,(ee)$ have revealed a short-distance contribution to the amplitude at leading order (LO), with a low-energy constant (LEC) of the corresponding isotensor contact operator that absorbs the ultraviolet (UV) scale dependence of the amplitude through Renormalization Group (RG)~\cite{Cirigliano:2017tvr, Cirigliano:2018hja, Cirigliano:2019vdj}.
+As such a subprocess cannot be observed in free space, and given the program that has been formed around the use of nuclear EFTs to systematically improve the \emph{ab initio} nuclear structure calculations of the nuclear matrix elements~\cite{Menendez:2011qq, Pastore:2017ofx, Basili:2019gvn, Yao:2019rck, Yao:2020olm} toward experimentally-relevant isotopes, the unknown value of such a short-distance contribution appears to impede progress, and has promoted several estimations based on the connection to charge-invariance breaking contribution to two-nucleon scattering~\cite{Cirigliano:2019vdj}, the use of Cottingham formula in the NN sector~\cite{Cirigliano:2020dmx}, and large-$N_c$ considerations~\cite{Richardson:2021xiu}, with varying uncertainties.